 i.
-For substances identified as human carcinogens, wastewater discharge requirements shall be developed based on the instream concentration above the point of discharge, and calculated so as to prevent one additional cancer per one million population at the harmonic mean stream flow (see Appendix B).
+For substances identified as human carcinogens, wastewater discharge requirements shall be developed based on the in-stream concentration above the point of discharge, and calculated so as to prevent one additional cancer per one million population at the harmonic mean stream flow (see Appendix B).

 ii.
-For substances not identified as human carcinogens, wastewater discharge requirements shall be developed based on the instream concentration above the point of discharge and calculated to meet the stream criteria at the minimum seven-day, ten year flow (see Appendix B).
+For substances not identified as human carcinogens, wastewater discharge requirements shall be developed based on the in-stream concentration above the point of discharge and calculated to meet the water quality criteria at the minimum 7-day, 10-year flow (see Appendix B).

-c.
-Limiting concentrations other than those derived from paragraphs a. and b. above may be used for the protection of human health or aquatic life when justified on the basis of scientifically defensible evidence.
+b.
+Limiting concentrations other than those derived from the above may be used for the protection of human health when justified on the basis of scientifically defensible evidence.